albertsen/storyteller/stories/but-i-want-you-to-be-wiser-than-me.md

-But I Want You to Be Wiser than Me
+But I Want You<br/>to Be Wiser than Me
 ==================================